nisheed75/UdacityCarND/README.md

 ```

-#### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.
+#### 3. Describe how (and identify where in your code) you performed a perspective transform and provided an example of a transformed image.

-My ```python transformation.py ``` class have the prespective tranformation code.
+My ```python transformation.py ``` class have the perspective transformation code.

-WhenI create an instance of the Transformation class  i do the follwoing:
+WhenI create an instance of the Transformation class  I do the following:
-1. Calibrtate my camera so i can get my camera matrix and distortion coeffecients
+1. Calibrate my camera so I can get my camera matrix and distortion coefficients
 1. Calculate the transformation and inverse matrix
 Here is the class init code